le6o/cv/cv.md

 #### New College Pontefract, September 2000 – July 2002
 * Three A-levels — **Computing (A), Mathematics (A), Further Mathematics (C)**

+## Awards and achievements

+* 2013-14 - Code School enrolment and [course participation][code-school].
+* 2008 - Level 5 certificate in management from the Institute of Leadership and Management
+* 2005 - The University of Warwick Sports Federation Club Colours award winner.
+* 2004 - IBM Student Recognition Scheme award winner.
+* 2000 - John Kearsley Award for Mathematics.

 ## Interests and hobbies

 Genealogy, HIIT, Hiking, Mountain Biking, [Movies][], [Music][], [ParkRun][],